Norwich man in hospital after falling into Welsh gorge

 A Norwich Green Party member is recovering in hospital after "nearly dying" following a fall down a Welsh gorge.

-Alexander Catt, who is an executive for the Norwich Green Party, thanked and praised the work of NHS staff and a helicopter rescue team on social media posts at the weekend.
+Alexander Catt, 24, who is an executive for the Norwich Green Party, thanked and praised the work of NHS staff and a helicopter rescue team who came to his aid on his social media posts at the weekend.

 The restaurant deputy manager said on his Facebook page: "If anyone wonders why I have been uncontactable for four days, it’s because I came very close to dying in Wales.
 Thank you so much to all the NHS staff from mountain rescue to the helicopter team to staff in both Bangor and Royal Stoke University hospitals who were all so so so lovely and caring."